tochman/gustegarden/step_by_step_1.md

 export default App;
 ```
-That allows me to display the application title, and later on, I I choose to do so, add some other meta data.
+That allows me to display the application title, and later on, if I choose to do so, add some other meta data.

 # React router